jkirkwin/CSC361-Networking/a3/readme.md

 over UDP sockets using a TCP/HTTP-esque protocol, RDP (not to be confused with remote desktop).

-The most notable difference is that sequence and acknowledgement numbers increment by one for each meaningful (non-ack-only) packet, rather than indexing into the byte stream.
+The most notable differences are to do with sequence and acknowledgement numbers.
+See __Sequence and ACK Number Semantics__ for details.

 ## Client
 The client implementation will be called `RDP_Client.py` as per the specification.

-After connecting to the server (see __Protocol__), the client will send a GET message and will receive a set of datagrams holding the content of the specified file.
+After connecting to the server (see __Protocol__), the client will send a GET message and will receive a set of datagrams holding the content of the specified file, after which the connection will terminate.

 The client will then save the file locally.